How rich media works

 Studio supports different creative types to display rich media ads in different ways on a target website.
-Creative types—or formats—include both single asset types (like expanding) and dual asset types (like banner with floating).
-The creative type is assigned when a designer creates a creative in Studio.
+Creative types (also called formats) are assigned when a designer makes a new creative in Studio.

 Visit the Rich Media Gallery to see real creatives of each type.

 A creative that expands beyond its initial dimensions over the top of other page or app content.
 Expansion can take place after a user interacts (for example, by click, tap, or mouse-over) or automatically when the page loads (auto-expand).
 Creatives can expand in any direction, shape, or with fading effects and can collapse on user interaction, automatically on mouse-out, or based on a timer.
 Other expanding creative types include: Lightbox, multi-directional expanding, and push-down.

 Expanding creatives expand over page or in-app content by default, but you can also enable them to push content down on a page (see push-down, below).